Injective envelopes and the intersection property: Introduction

 The central question in this paper is whether Kawabe's result can be generalized to the non-commutative case.
 In general the structure of the injective envelope of a $C^*$-algebra is hard to discern, and even more so for the equivariant case.
 In Theorem~\ref{essip} we establish that the action of $G$ on a unital (not necessarily commutative) $C^*$-algebra $A$ has the intersection property if and only if the action of $G$ on any $G$-essential $C^*$-algebra extension $B$ of $A$ has the intersection property (see Definition \ref{essrig}).
 Note that the $G$-injective envelope of a $G$-$C^*$-algebra is a $G$-essential $C^*$-algebra extension of $A$ (see Section \ref{ext} below).

 In order to find sufficient criteria for the action of a group on a unital $C^*$-algebra to have the intersection property, we consider the question of whether the centre of the $G$-injective envelope contains $G$-invariant $C^*$-sub\-al\-ge\-bras that may be more easily determined by the structure of the original $C^*$-algebra than the centre itself.
 It is \emph{not} possible in general to identify the centre of the $G$-injective envelope by means of the centre of the original $C^*$-algebra (see Remark \ref{countcount}).
-However, in Theorem \ref{bollocks} we prove for all unital $C^*$-algebras $A$ that the centre of the $G$-injective envelope $I_G(A)$ of $A$ contains the $G$-injective envelope of the centre of the injective envelope $I(A)$ of $A$ as a $G$-invariant unital $C^*$-subalgebra, or, more formally, We are unsure whether equality holds.
+However, in Theorem \ref{main2} we prove for all unital $C^*$-algebras $A$ that the centre of the $G$-injective envelope $I_G(A)$ of $A$ contains the $G$-injective envelope of the centre of the injective envelope $I(A)$ of $A$ as a $G$-invariant unital $C^*$-subalgebra, or, more formally, We are unsure whether equality holds.
 By combining this result with a result of Kawabe, we obtain the result (Theorem \ref{supercentre}) that the action of a discrete group $G$ on a unital $C^*$-algebra $A$ has the intersection property whenever the action of $G$ on the centre of the injective envelope $I(A)$ has the intersection property.

 \nl